 I4C Research Visit

-On the 4th and 5th of September, four I4C researchers will be visiting The School of Commerce to help build research collaboration and provide an opportunity to identify ways in which their research can be supported.
+On the 4th and 5th of September, four I4C researchers visited The School of Commerce to help build research collaboration and provide an opportunity to identify ways in which their research can be supported.

 - Dr Habtamu Tilahun Kassahun, Postdoctoral Research Fellow